woojoo666/arcana-notes/notes.md

 22. Private keys are like vars bound to scope???
 	* // TODO: clarify this. we are trying to capture the idea of how private variables work, basically summarize the section "Static Bindings vs Secret Urls"
 	* relevant sections: "Separating Referencing and Scoping", "Private IDEs and Browsing Contexts", "Private Variables Revisited", "Static Bindings vs Secret Urls"
+23. anything public can be overriden, including references to collectors
+	* section:
+24. templates have no inputs or outputs aka you can't access properties of templates, and they make no clones, calls, or insertions
+	* section: "Property Access vs Insertion"
+	* follows from input-output symmetry and equality (see philosophy section)
+	* you also can't insert into them
+25. unified access: if you have access to a variable, you can access properties, clone it, or insert to it
+25. every module has two parts: the environment and the body
+	* environment: the scope, defined by declaration scope, arguments passed during calling/cloning, and insertions
+	* body: behavior + properties, carried over during cloning, defined by expressions + property assignment
+	* section: "Anatomy of a Module"
+25. when you have access to a variable, assume direct communication (private and secure argument passing, insertion, etc)
+	* section:
+25. insertions are inherited during cloning
+	* section "Insertion and Cloning"

 ### Implementation Rules